Man pleads guilty in fatal East St. Louis bank robbery - NewsBreak

 Man charged with bringing gun to St. Louis school

 ST. LOUIS (AP) — Prosecutors have charged a man with bringing a gun to a school in south St. Louis.
-The Post-Dispatch reported Monday that the 19-year-old man, Quinton C. Benson Jr., was charged Saturday with one count of unlawful use of a weapon.
-He was arrested Friday after...
+The Post-Dispatch reported Monday that the 19-year-old man was charged Saturday with one count of unlawful use of a weapon.
+He was arrested Friday after police were called to...

 FOX2now.com